Pulling a vacuum on an HVAC system is necessary for installing, fixing, and repairing HVAC units.

 When a vacuum is pulled, there is two ways to measure it with either a manifold gauge and micron gauge.

-Manifold gauges are the original equipment used to measure air pressure and see how much of a vacuum was in a system.
+Analog manifold gauges are the original equipment used to measure air pressure and are still widely used.

 Micron gauges are a modern digital way to measure air pressure and are much more precise.